 Yes.
 The total testing time estimate includes a short break in between the Reasoning and Achievement sections.
 ERB recommends a break between two to five minutes; however, the test administrator has control of the break time and may choose to shorten or lengthen the break time based on the needs of the children in the test session.

 What should my child take to the assessment?

 You will be required to bring your child’s Verification Letter to the test session.
 The Verification Letter will be emailed to you following your child’s online registration.
-If testing takes place at the ERB office, you or the child’s authorized care giver will also need to present a photo ID to enter the office.
+If testing takes place at ERB Office, you or the child’s authorized care giver will also need to present a photo ID to enter the building.

 Since AABL is administered on an iPad, pencils and/or pens are not needed.
-A child will not need anything and we will ask that he or she leave all personal items with his or her parent or care giver during testing.
+A child will not need anything and we will ask that he/she leave all personal items with his/her parent or care giver during testing.

 Whom do I call to change the schools to which I am sending scores or to add more schools?